-The hike to the ☕️ Chalet du Glacier des Bossons is such a popular hike for families . . . but somehow it had eluded us until this summer!
+The hike to the ☕️ Chalet du Glacier des Bossons is such a popular hike for families . . . but somehow it had eluded us until a couple of summer ago!

-My elder son studied glaciers last year at school and his class’ sortie fin de l’année scolaire was a hike on the other side of the Glacier des Bossons, to the ☕️ Cabane du Cerro.
-He returned from this school hike so enthused (especially fascinated by having seen part of the Malabar Princesse aeroplane!), so we thought it would be fun to introduce his little brother to a glacier hike!
+My elder son studied glaciers at school, and that year his class sortie fin de l’année scolaire was a hike on the other side of the ❄️ Glacier des Bossons, to the ☕️ Cabane du Cerro.
+He returned from this school hike so enthused (especially fascinated by having seen part of ✈️ the Malabar Princesse aeroplane!), that we thought it would be fun to introduce his little brother to a glacier hike!
 A couple of friends had also just done this hike, with a scattering of little people in tow, and had recommended it wholeheartedly!

 We were under no illusions, however, about how far petit frère could walk (before demanding shoulders!), so we decided to opt for the télésiège (chairlift) for the UP part of this hike!